-The Language Gap provides an accessible review of the language gap research, illuminating what we know and what we do not know about the language development of working and lower class youth.
+The Language Gap provides an accessible review of the language gap research, illuminating what we know and what we do not know about the language development of youth from working and lower socioeconomic classes.
 Written to offer a balanced look at existing literature, this text analyzes how language gap research is portrayed in the media and how debatable research findings have been portrayed as common sense facts.
 This text additionally analyzes how language gap research has impacted educational policies, and will be the first book-length overview addressing this area of rapidly growing interest.

 Table of Contents

 Chapter 1: The Re-Normalization of Language Deficit Ideologies

 Chapter 2: Language Acquisition and Diversity: (Socio)linguistic and Anthropological Perspectives

 Chapter 3: What’s Past is Prologue: Language Deficit Research Past and Present - with Darrin Hetrick

 Chapter 4: Tracing the Genealogies of Language Gap Policies and Programs